🇪🇸 Ahora disponible en español | Now available in Spanish →

 Your Weight Loss Timeline

 Every patient is different.
-Here's a realistic overview of what most patients experience during their first six months.
+Here's a realistic overview of what many patients report experiencing during their first six months.

 Weeks 1–4: Initiation

 You begin at the lowest dose.
-Most patients notice reduced appetite within the first 1-2 weeks.
+Many patients report noticing reduced appetite within the first 1-2 weeks.
 Some experience mild nausea that typically resolves as your body adjusts.
 Average weight loss: 3-6 lbs.
-Your doctor checks in to assess tolerance and side effects.
+Your provider checks in to assess tolerance and side effects.

 Weeks 4–8: Dose Titration